maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 # Install

-This page describes installing an IDE for the RCX (LEGO Mindstorms Robotics Invention System) on a modern (2023) PC.
-Recall that the RCX came out 25 years earlier (in 1998).
+This page describes installing an _IDE_, an integrated development environment for _RIS_, the LEGO Mindstorms Robotics Invention System.
+The goal is to install the IDE on a modern (2023) PC.
+Recall that RIS came out 25 years earlier, in 1998 (and I write this in 2023).

 The first option is to use an Open Source IDE.
 That is relatively easy, because that still runs on modern PCs/OSes.

-The second option is to use the Original LEGO IDE.
-That is harder; I used a virtual machine with Win98.
+The second option is to use the original LEGO IDE.
+That is harder; I used a virtual machine for that.

 Both require a bit of hardware to hookup the LEGO infra red tower: a DB9 serial connector.

 Both require firmware for the RCX.
+The RCX is the smart brick ("computer") in RIS.

 [Introduction](#introduction)